ashleve/lightning-hydra-template/README.md

 │
 ├── tests                   <- Tests of any kind
 │   ├── helpers                 <- A couple of testing utilities
-│   ├── shell                   <- Shell command based tests
+│   ├── shell                   <- Shell/command based tests
 │   └── unit                    <- Unit tests
 │
 ├── src